mamaorha/kotless/README.md

       standard Spring syntax and Kotless will generate deployment.
 * Kotless Gradle Plugin provides a way of deploying serverless application.
 For that, it:
-    * performs the tasks of generating Terraform code from the application code and, subsequently, deploying it to AWS or Azure;
+    * performs the tasks of generating Terraform code from the application code and, subsequently, deploying it to AWS;
     * runs application locally, emulates the AWS environment (if necessary) and provides the possibility for IDE debugging.

 One of the key features of Kotless is its ability to embed into existing applications.
-Kotless makes super easy deployment of existing Spring applications to AWS and Microsoft Azure serverless platforms.
+Kotless makes super easy deployment of existing Spring applications to AWS serverless platform.

 ## Getting started